benningtonparkhoa/benningtonparkhoa.github.io/events.md

 The Board of Trustees holds meetings quarterly.
 Let us know if you plan to attend and if there is something you would like included on the agenda.

-The meeting schedule for 2022 is:
+The meeting schedule for the remainder of 2022 is:

-Wednesday, April 27th: 6-7pm

-Sunday, July 10th: 6:30-7:30pm
+Sunday, October 9th: 6:30-7:30pm

- Proposed Agend (Posted July 9th):
+ - Proposed Agend (TBD):
-  - Treasurer's Report
-  - Sign Area update - cost estimate of materials
-  - Bennington Bash date and event review
-  - Continue discussion to finalize scope for subcommittee work
-  - Medina Infrastructure Update
-  - Open Discussion (if time permits)

-Sunday, October 2nd: 6-7pm

 Please note that dates regularly change to accomodate Trustee schedules.
 If you would like to attend a Board meeting, be sure to check with one of the Trustees to confirm the date.